jooaodanieel/jooaodanieel.github.io/index.md

 ## Informations
 - **Members**:
-  - João Francisco Lino Daniel, and
+  - João Francisco Lino Daniel¹, and
-  - Leonardo Lana Violin Oliveira
+  - Leonardo Lana Violin Oliveira¹
 - **Supervisors**:
-  - Prof. Dr. Alfredo Goldman,
+  - Prof. Dr. Alfredo Goldman¹,
-  - Prof. Dr. Eduardo Guerra, and
+  - Prof. Dr. Eduardo Guerra², and
   - BsC.
-Renato Cordeiro
+Renato Cordeiro¹

+> ¹ Instituto de Matemática e Estatística - Universidade de São Paulo<br>
+> ² Instituto Nacional de Pesquisas Espaciais

 ## Summary
 Building and deploying complex distributed systems is hard.
 There are a lot of aspects that increase the chances of failure and there are a handful of tasks that make the development process repetitive and time consuming.
 Automation, observability, availability and continuous delivery are some of the key concerns in order to succeed in this task.